Code-Institute-Submissions/poetry_cloud/README.md

 * Register button with styling and effects consistent with the Log In form.
 * Link to Log In page if already registered.
 * Flash messages display appropriately based on user input such as "You have successfully registered!" or "That username is already in use, please choose another."

+### **Login Page**
+* A simple login form which requires the user to enter their previously registered username and password.
+* Once registered and logged in, further nav links reveal to 'Add Poem', 'Profile' and 'Log Out'.
+* The login button on the form changes to outline the type in black on hover and makes use of material design waves effect when clicked.
+* There is a link to the register page if the user has yet to register.
+* A successful login displays the flash message "Welcome, username!" and redirects the user to their Profile page.

 ### **Profile Page**
 * Once registered and logged in the user can visit their 'Profile' from the main navigation and view a list of their submitted poems by title and author.